mattfaraday/vn007/README.md

 Note this permanently deletes it.

 You can also replace the image, it has to be 166x65 pixels.
-Once you have saved it (as a PNG) use ADB push to upload First, set the filesystem to read/write:
+Once you have saved it (as a PNG) use ADB push to upload.

+First, set the filesystem to read/write:

 ```mount -o rw,remount /```